brycie-boy/The_Cosmos/Prometheus Rising chapter 4. The Anal Emotion-Territorial Circuit.md

 ___

-- Highlight(pink) - Location 749 ❗️
-The question of how human an animal is (especially a pet dog or cat) never ceases to divide scientists from laypersons—and one scientist from another.
-In terms of the present theory, the differences between domesticated primates (humans) and other domesticated animals are virtually nil, as long as we are talking only about the first two circuits.

-- Highlight(pink) - Location 752
-Real differences begin to appear when the third, semantic circuit enters the picture.

-- Highlight(pink) - Location 755
-For instance, novice dog-trainers always make the mistake of using too many words.
-Because the dog is so “human” in so many ways

-- Highlight(pink) - Location 757
-The average dog has a vocabulary of around 150 words,

-- Highlight(pink) - Location 760
-The dog gives up on such sentences and guesses what he can from your mammalian (and unconscious) body-language.

-- Highlight(pink) - Location 761
-Understanding these distinctions can vastly improve primate-canine communication.
-For instance, my wife, a sociologist, trained our dog, Fang, not to beg at the table in the most direct mammalian language possible.
-She simply growled at him the first few times he approached her while she was eating.
-(She had been reading ethology, of course.)
-Fang understood fully; he soon learned to avoid the table while the Pack-Leaders (my wife and myself) were eating.

-___

 - Highlight(pink) - Location 768
 Persons (extreme cases) who take the heaviest imprint on this territorial-emotional circuit tend to be musculotonic.
 That is, they hold most of their attention and energy, in the muscular attack-defense systems and grow up medium weight—heavy enough to be hard to knock down, light enough to be quick and sinewy.
 Often, they become body-builders, weight-lifters etc. and have an extraordinary absorption in demonstrating their strength.